fractus-io/keras-tutorial/README.md

 Now we will show more realistic example which can be solved using Multi Layer Perceptrons

-Goal of our Neural Network is to predict customer churn for a certain bank i.e. which customer is going to leave the bank service.
+Our goal is to predict which customer is going to leave the bank, this problem is usually called ***customer churn prediction***.
-This is a binary classiﬁcation problem (leave a bank as 1 or stay as 0).
+This is a ***binary classiﬁcation problem***, while our network should predict is customer going to leave a bank as 1 or stay as 0.

-As you can see from XOR example we have tipical steps which needs to be executed:
+As you can see from XOR example, typical steps which needs to be executed are:
-In principle you need to execute following steps:

 1. Load data
 2. Prepare data